Virginia Beach Reckless Driving Lawyer

-At The Law Offices of Daniel J. Miller, our Virginia Beach reckless driving attorney helps clients in Virginia Beach, Norfolk, Hampton Roads, and the surrounding areas to navigate criminal defense cases, including DUI and reckless driving disputes.
+At The Law Offices of Daniel J. Miller, our Virginia Beach reckless driving attorney helps clients in Virginia Beach, Norfolk, Chesapeake, and all of Hampton Roads to navigate criminal defense cases, including DUI and reckless driving disputes.

 What Is Reckless Driving?

 Under the Code of Virginia, reckless driving is actually listed as a criminal offense instead of a moving violation.

 Section 46.2-852 defines reckless driving as operating a vehicle "Irrespective of the maximum speeds permitted by law, any person who drives a vehicle on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person shall be guilty of reckless driving."

 Essentially, reckless driving is a kind of "catch-all" offense intended to penalize drivers who put other individuals at risk by operating a vehicle carelessly.

 It's important to note that "reckless driving" is not the same thing as speeding.
 Speeding is a traffic infraction, while reckless driving is a criminal offense.

 Going above the speed limit may result in a speeding ticket.
 However, going more than 20 miles per hour (mph) beyond the listed speed limit on a road (or more than 80mph on any road, including the highway) could result in a more severe reckless driving charge.